slackalaxy/sboutils/README.md

 # sboutils

 Tools written in bash to manage SlackBuilds: `sboask` (shows information from SlackBuilds.org), `sborun` (runs a SlackBuild automatically) and `sbomake` (helps with SlackBuild templates).
-They are heavily inspired by the pkgtools and prt-get outstanding package management tools for CRUX.
+They are heavily inspired by the pkgtools and prt-get outstanding package management tools for CRUX. **This is still very much work in progress!**

 ## Requirements
 * [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/)